WeblateOrg/weblate/docs/admin/addons.rst

 Update PO files to match POT (msgmerge)
 ---------------------------------------

-Updates all PO files to match the POT file using msgmerge.
-Triggered whenever new changes are pulled from the upstream repository and updates all translation files to match :ref:`component-new_base`.
+Updates all PO files (as configured :ref:`component-filemask`) to match the POT file (as configured by :ref:`component-new_base`) using msgmerge.

+This addon is triggered whenever new changes are pulled from the upstream repository.
 You can configure most of the msgmerge command line options through the addon configuration.

 .. _addon-weblate.git.squash: